 You read right.
-This Easter, swap that little white ball of fluff and insert the dull grey rodent-like marsupial with its sharp teeth that rips apart flesh.
-Sounds like the stuff nightmares are made of, right?
+This Easter, swap that little white ball of fluff out for the dull, grey, rodent-like marsupial with its sharp, flesh-ripping teeth.
+Sounds like the stuff nightmares are made of, doesn’t it?

-I can guarantee it’s not.
-I better clarify this for my overseas readers.
+Don’t worry – as an Aussie, I can guarantee it’s not.
+(I better clarify this for my overseas readers!)

-Problem is, swapping the giver-of-chocolate-eggs sounds easy but it’s hard to put into practise.
-There are bunnies everywhere, children all know it’s the Easter bunny who delivers the eggs and to be honest it’s breaking tradition.
+Problem is, swapping the giver-of-chocolate-eggs sounds easy, but it’s hard to put into practice.
+There are bunnies everywhere… children all know it’s the Easter bunny who delivers the eggs.
+Plus, it’s kinda breaking tradition.
 I hate breaking tradition!

 Today was the Day the Easter Bilby Took Over

 “Honey, you know how I’ve said that the Easter Bunny brings your eggs…”

 “Well, I was wrong.
 It’s the Easter Bilby.”

 “What’s a Bilby?”

 Doh!
 My daughter doesn’t even know what a Bilby is.
 All the more reason to swap out the Easter Bunny!

 “How about we look at some pictures on the internet?”